google/copybara/docs/reference.md

 before|`string`<br><p>Template for origin references in the change message.
 Use a '${reference}' token to capture the actual references.
 E.g. if the origin uses linkslike 'http://changes?1234', the template would be 'http://internalReviews.com/${reference}', with reference_regex = '[0-9]+'</p>
 after|`string`<br><p>Format for references in the destination, use the token '${reference}' to represent the destination reference.
 E.g. 'http://changes(${reference})'.</p>
 regex_groups|`dict`<br><p>Regexes for the ${reference} token's content.
 Requires one 'before_ref' entry matching the ${reference} token's content on the before side.
 Optionally accepts one 'after_ref' used for validation.</p>
+additional_import_labels|`sequence of string`<br><p>Meant to be used when migrating from another tool: Per default, copybara will only recognize the labels defined in the workflow's endpoints.
+The tool will use these additional labels to find labels created by other invocations and tools.</p>

 ### Example: